0x90JMP/0x90JMP.github.io/cheatsheet/linux_privesc/readme.md

 ## Upgrading The Terminal

-When we gain access to the target system, we can upgrade or terminal if needed.
+When we gain access to the target system, we can upgrade our terminal if needed.
 Entering the commands below is an easy way to get our terminal the way we want.

 ```
 python3 -c 'import pty; pty.spawn("/bin/bash")'